-Cane Corso Breeders
+Rescuing a Cane Corso

-Remember that the cane corso is a guardian dog, not a fighting dog, so be wary of breeders who boast about the very large size or “toughness” of their dogs.
+So be wary of breeders who boast about the very large size or “toughness” of their dogs.

 Be sure to ask questions about the breeder’s knowledge and experience with the cane corso breed.

-Given that the cane corso is a dominant dog and not for novice owners, your breeder should also ask you questions about your experience handling dogs like the cane corso.
+The Cane Corso is a guard dog breed and not suitable for novice owners, so your breeder should also ask you searching questions.

 Cane Corso Puppies

-Cane corso puppies are adorable, but before you fall head over heels in love, it’s important to talk to breeders about health.
+Cane Corso puppies are adorable.
+But before you fall head over heels in love, it’s important to talk to breeders about health.